 Accidents due to distracted driving by commercial drivers were hard to prove in the past simply because all the driver had to do was lie about whether or not he was using a cell phone.
 This tactic will no longer work because practically all electronic communication devices will now automatically record the time a call was made or received, the origin or destination of the call or text message, and even the location of the device by GPS.

 If you have been involved in a Houston-area truck accident involving an 18-wheeler or a commercial delivery truck, and you think that the driver might have been distracted while driving, the truck accident lawyer at the Doan Law Firm can help you learn if your accident could have been prevented.
-The truck accident attorney at the Doan Law Firm will be able to tell you if your accident may have been due to a distracted driving incident and if that accident could result in a claim against the driver, his employer, or both.
+Our truck and car accident attorney in Houston will be able to tell you if your accident may have been due to a distracted driving incident and if that accident could result in a claim against the driver, his employer, or both.
 Even if there is an eyewitness that alleges you were at fault for the collision, reach out to our team for assistance.
 We may be able to help.

 If you feel that you were injured in a truck accident that was caused by a distracted driver, contact the truck accident attorney at the Doan Law Firm today at (800) 349-0000 to arrange for your free, no-obligation, case evaluation.